Machine Learning · OrevateAI

 The process typically involves two main stages: training and prediction.

+During the training phase, you feed the algorithm a dataset containing input examples (features) and their corresponding correct outputs (labels).
+The algorithm analyzes this data, identifying patterns and relationships between the features and labels.
+It adjusts its internal parameters to minimize the errors between its predictions and the actual labels.
 Once trained, the model is ready for the prediction phase.
 You present it with new, unlabeled data.
 Using the patterns it learned during training, the algorithm predicts the most likely label for each new data point.
 The accuracy of these predictions depends heavily on the quality and quantity of the training data and the chosen algorithm.

 “Supervised learning is a type of machine learning algorithm that learns from labeled training data, enabling it to classify data points when presented with new, unseen data.” – OrevateAI Research